Valdecy/pyMetaheuristic/README.md

 | Sobol sequence | `"sobol"` | Low-discrepancy quasi-random sampling for space-filling initialization. |
 | Chaotic initialization | `"chaotic:<map>"` | Uses one of the available chaotic maps, e.g. `"chaotic:tent"` or `"chaotic:logistic"`. |

-The simplest way to use Latin Hypercube initialization is:

 ```python
 import pymetaheuristic
 print(pymetaheuristic.AVAILABLE_INIT_STRATEGIES)